shopwp/documentation/docs/templates.md

 # Templates

-ShopWP Pro comes with four main template files.
+ShopWP comes with four main template files.
 You can override these inside your WordPress theme to customize the product layouts.

 ### products-all.php